Voter Model Meets Rumour Spreading: an FPRAS for Consensus Probabilities on Voter Models with Agnostic Nodes

 \begin{proposition}[rumour spreading bounds for random graphs] Let $p>> \log(n)/n$ and $G\sim G(n,p)$ be an Erd\"os R\'enyi random graph.
 Consider a (pull) voter model on $G$ with agnostic states (either synchronous or asynchronous).
 Let $T_a$ denote the number of rounds it takes for the agnostic vertices to disappear.
 Then, with high probability we have that $\mathbb{E}[T_a] = O(f(n)\log(n))$ where $f(n) = 1$ in the synchronous case and $f(n)=n$ in the asynchronous case. \end{proposition}

 Lastly, as a consequence of the above results, one can easily see that a single run of our Markov Chain Monte Carlo algorithm is relatively fast, as it is the time to simulate the process until no agnostic vertex remains plus the computation of the influences $\mu(v)$ (which only needs to be done once for the graph).
-Apart from the number of runs necessary to obtain a good estimate (which is analyzed in Section~\ref{sec:experiments}), both propositions show that a single run of the MCMC algorithm proposed takes time $O(n^2\log(n))$ in the worst case and $O(n\log(n))$ in the typical case which means MCMC is an efficient way of estimating the probabilities of consensus.
+Apart from the number of runs necessary to obtain a good estimate (which is theoretically analyzed in Section~\ref{subsec:complexity} and empirically in Section~\ref{sec:experiments}), the results from this section show that a single run of Algorithm~\ref{alg:MCMC} takes time $O(n^2\log(n))$ in the worst case and $O(n\log(n))$ in the typical case which means MCMC is an efficient way of estimating the probabilities of consensus.